What do submarine sandwiches and ArcGIS Online have in common? They’re better with custom roles.

 User Role: Content Author

 A common role in ArcGIS Online organizations is a Content Author.
 This user is responsible for creating content for the organization such as layers, maps and apps, but is not responsible for creating and managing groups or publishing content publicly.
 Once the content is ready to be shared, it needs to be reviewed by a Content Manager and then shared with the appropriate audience.
-Often with a Content Author, there is a review and publishing process to ensure that public content is being published by an authoritative account in the organization and that all of the information product standards have been followed (link to geonet blog).
+Often with a Content Author, there is a review and publishing process to ensure that public content is being published by an authoritative account in the organization and that all of the information product standards have been followed.
+(Check out this Geonet blog that outlines a sample workflow for publishing authoritative data.)

 To set up a custom role for a Content Author, use the Author template as a starting point.
 As this user is responsible for content creation within the organization, they will not have the privilege to create groups nor join groups from other organizations but can view groups shared with the organization (A).
 The Content Author will be able to create all types of content (B).
 Under the sharing privileges this user can share with the organization and groups but will not have the capability to share content publicly (C).
 The Content Author will also need access to GeoEnrichment, and Demographic Services in order to create content using Esri data and include demographic map services in their maps.
 These privileges are enabled in addition to the default premium content for the author template (D).